naturalneuralnet/uk-indeed-scraper/README.md

 ### Install Requirements

-Install the requirements, a python virtual environment is recommended.
+Install the requirements, a python virtual environment is recommended:

 `pip install -r requirements.txt`

-Run the spider
+Run the spider with;

 `scrapy crawl indeedspider`